felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 ---
-title: Push The Catalog
+title: Push the Catalog
 position: 7
 layout: documentation
 meta:
-  title: Push The Catalog | Uber Eats | HubRise
+  title: Push the Catalog | Uber Eats | HubRise
   description: Find out how to push a catalog from HubRise to Uber Eats, how items and options are encoded, and which features are supported.
 ---